 Would you believe me if I told you that this garbage can turkey recipe makes for one of the best turkeys that I have ever tasted?!

 No seriously, this turkey was cooked in a garbage can in 1.5 hours you guys!
-It’s super easy to set up and makes the tastiest turkey I’ve ever had.
+It’s super easy to set up and makes the tastiest trash can turkey I’ve ever had.

 Supplies you will need: